EvanOxfeld/node-unzip/README.md

 ### Parse zip file contents

-Process each zip file entry or pipe entries to another stream
+Process each zip file entry or pipe entries to another stream.

+__Important__: If you do not intend to consume an entry stream's raw data, call autodrain() to dispose of the entry's contents.
+Otherwise you risk running out of memory.

 ```javascript
 fs.createReadStream('path/to/archive.zip')